amilajack/eslint-plugin-flowtype-errors/readme.md

 ## Getting Started
 This guide assumes that you have installed eslint, babel, babel-plugin-transform-flow-strip-types and configured flow.
 Check out the [from-scratch guide](https://github.com/amilajack/eslint-plugin-flowtype-errors/wiki/Getting-Started) for the full guide on getting started.

+⚠️ Make sure the 64-bit version of your texteditor/IDE.
+For atom, [see this comment](https://github.com/amilajack/eslint-plugin-flowtype-errors/issues/40#issuecomment-275983387)

 **Step 1.
 Install**

 ```bash